It’s Time for a Colonoscopy if You’ve Turned 45

-It’s a sign that you’re middle-aged when your doctor recommends that you get your first colonoscopy The procedure checks your colon through your large intestine for signs of polpys or colorectal (colon) cancer.
+It’s a sign that you’re middle-aged when your doctor recommends that you get your first colonoscopy.
+The procedure checks your colon through your large intestine for signs of polpys or colorectal (colon) cancer.

 In 2018, the American Cancer Society began recommending that people with an average risk for colorectal cancer start being screened at age 45.
 Previously you could wait until you were 50, but more younger people have been getting the disease.
-Now, the U.S. Preventive Services Task Force, a team of 16 volunteer experts (the task force is not a governmental agency), has also recommends that screening start when you turn 45.
-Although most cases of colon cancer occur between the ages of 65 and 74, close to 11 percent of new patients are 50 or younger.
-Rates among people in their 40s have increased by almost 15 percent in the past 15 years.

 What is a colonoscopy?

 You’ll get instructions on what to eat or drink beforehand and any laxatives you need to take.
-The procedure lasts approximately 30 to 60 minutes.
+The procedure lasts about 30 to 60 minutes.
 You’ll be injected with medication and asked to lie on your left side on an examining table.
 Your doctor will insert a colonoscope into your rectum.
-It is about a half inch wide and will blow air into your colon.
+The device is about a half inch wide and will blow air into your colon.
 It contains a small video camera at the tip that allows your doctor to see inside and take images of the lining to be examined later.

-Don’t worry: the scope bends, so your doctor can move it where your colon curves.
+The scope bends, so your doctor can move it where your colon curves.
 You may need to change your position.
 Some people feel mild cramps, which you can calm with slow, deep breaths.